tpayne/agentic-ai-adk/samples/GCP/ProcessEngineering/README.md

 **Notes:**

-- The ADK will install as part of the run and you will be using the `adk run` interface
+- The ADK will install as part of the run, and you will be using the `adk run` interface.

 ---

 ## Sample Prompts

-- "Create me an Enterprise Archotecture and Business enterprise architecture SDLC process.
-I need to be able to track EA decisions, outcomes, progress and escalate when required."
+- "Create me an Enterprise Architecture and Business Enterprise Architecture SDLC process.
+I need to be able to track EA decisions, outcomes, progress, and escalate when required."
 - "Design a detailed business process for managing inventory stock-outs in a retail environment."
-- "Create an SDLC development and release process for a WebDev application and microservices using an Agile Scrum 2.0 base"
+- "Create an SDLC development and release process for a WebDev application and microservices using an Agile Scrum 2.0 base."

 ---

 ## Issues to keep in mind

 - If you are using the free tier of Gemini to run this app, i.e. the `GOOGLE_API_KEY`, then you may well run into resource limits if you attempt to generate a "real" portfolio of 10+ stocks etc. Other operations requiring many tokens may also hit similar limits.
-- As this sample code is presented for demo purposes only, NO WARRANTY OR OTHER GUARANTEES OF FUNCATIONALITY ARE PROVIDED.
+- As this sample code is presented for demo purposes only, NO WARRANTY OR OTHER GUARANTEES OF FUNCTIONALITY ARE PROVIDED.
 See [LICENSE](https://github.com/tpayne/agentic-ai-adk/blob/main/LICENSE) for more details.